open-rmf/magni_nav_ros1/README.md

 ```
 This will use mdns for robot discovery, which is way more awesome than using ip addresses.

-Your workstation will need the following as well ( replace ubiquityrobot with whatever your robot hostname is )
+Your workstation will need the following as well in the `~/.bashrc` ( replace ubiquityrobot with whatever your robot hostname is )
 ```
 export ROS_MASTER_URI=http://ubiquityrobot.local:11311
 ```